adrianratnapala/2023-web-censorship-laws/web-safetyism.md

-It has long been noted that in this internet age, where public discourse has moved onto digital platforms owned and controlled by a handful of private companies, censorship is by private companies more vigorous and constricting than the government version.
+It has long been noted that in this internet age, where public discourse has moved onto digital platforms owned and controlled by a handful of private companies, censorship by private companies is more vigorous and constricting than the government version.
 This challenge to the state-limiting ethos behind America's Constitution was a chance for governments across the free world to show Uncle Sam the inferiority of his ways.
 Instead, they are choosing to vindicate the most paranoid rantings of gun-toting, liberty fanatics.
-Increasingly capatured by rising [censorship industry][cic] and its ideology of *web sayfetyism*, governments are starting to make censorship mandatory.
+Increasingly captured by the rising [censorship industry][cic] and its ideology of *web safetyism*, governments are starting to make censorship mandatory.
 And perhaps America's fusty old constitutional order will prove to be the world's only line of defense.